Signed in as:

 Welcome to the Charles Farr Research Project.
 Legend says Farr was a hard-drinking ship's captain who had a dramatic conversion to Christ and started preaching revival meetings to sailors on the hull of an abandoned tug, Warrior, in San Pedro Bay, California in 1902.

 Farr worked on docks and ships most of his early life, mainly as a laborer, but there's no evidence he was ever a captain.
 (He didn't claim to be.)
 He was a tenacious man with a vision.
-He was able to convince the Banning company (thanks to a letter from the mayor of Toledo, OH) to donate the dismantled hulk, Warrior.
-He didn't just preach, he got permission to turn her into a church, a shelter, and a retreat for sailors visiting the port.
+He was able to convince the Banning company to donate the dismantled hulk, Warrior, thanks to a letter from the mayor of Toledo, Ohio, who was impressed with his work with sailors on the Great Lakes.
+Farr didn't just preach on the hull, he got permission to turn it into a church, a shelter, and a retreat for sailors visiting the port.
 Later he served fishermen and others who were down on their luck.
 He ran it for 18 years.
 Contrary to later newspaper articles published after his death and urban legend, he was not the founder of Beacon Light Mission.

 Truth is better than fiction.
 Learn more about Farr's family and their immigration to the U.S. Discover his activity in four major ports, his conversion and work with the Salvation Army, his marriage to Marie Layton, and how he was honored by the U.S. Secretary of the Navy.
 Always resourceful, Farr gained notoriety after his retirement, too, with his hand-built boat-shaped stone house in Tujunga, California.
 Click the links for the full story along with links to photos, news clippings, and other documents.